 - It is less likely to split than the male condom.

 What are the disadvantages of the female condom?

-It is more expensive than the male condom to buy.
-However, both types of condom are available for free at family planning clinics.
+- It is more expensive than the male condom to buy.
+Female condoms are cheaper if bought in a multi-pack or online, but cost around £1-£2 each.
+However, both types of condom are available for free at family planning clinics in the UK.

 Common errors when using a female condom

 - The penis may leak sperm before the man 'comes' (ejaculates).
 If there is any contact with the vaginal area before the condom is inserted, the woman may become pregnant.

 - The penis may go between the condom and the wall of the vagina.
 If the man ejaculates whilst the penis is there, the woman may become pregnant.

 - If you have already had sex, there may be sperm still on the man's penis.
 If there is any contact with the vagina before a new condom is inserted, the woman may become pregnant.